 Oftentimes after a holiday, I’ve got a ton of leftovers that I don’t know what to do with.
 It seems that leftover protein (turkey, roast pork, beef, etc.) is usually pretty easy to use in a different ways but what do you do with things like leftover cranberry sauce?

-Until this year.
 I made this kick-butt cranberry orange chutney that our Thanksgiving guests went nuts over but even still, the recipe made 3 cups and there was quite a bit leftover.
-Enter my pal Josie from over at Pink Parsley – she’s a lifesaver.
-Josie posted a recipe a few weeks ago for Turkey Cranchiladas that literally made me drool.
-So instead of tossing the cranberry stuff this year, I used the rest of it up in this dish.
+Enter my pal Josie from over at Pink Parsley – she’s a lifesaver at coming up with leftover turkey recipes!

-You’re basically throwing leftover turkey in with leftover cranberry sauce and a bunch of ingredients I’m sure you already have in your house: sour cream, cheese, cumin, salsa, etc…maybe you don’t have cilantro but if this whole meal only costs you $1.59 at the store, it’s worth putting it on your grocery list when you do your holiday meal shopping.
+You’re basically throwing leftover turkey in with leftover cranberry sauce and a bunch of ingredients I’m sure you already have in your house: sour cream, cheese, cumin, salsa, etc. Ok, maybe you don’t have cilantro but if this whole meal only costs you $1.59 at the store, it’s worth putting it on your grocery list when you do your holiday meal shopping.

-I can’t say enough about how excited I am with the results of these enchiladas.
-And I think I’m even more excited at the fact that there are a ton of leftovers (yes, of the leftovers) for us to take for lunches this week!
+I can’t say enough about how excited I am with the results of these turkey cranchiladas!
+And I think I’m even more excited at the fact that there are a ton of leftovers (yes, leftovers of the leftovers!) for us to take for lunches this week!

 I’d love to know how you’ve used up your Thanksgiving leftovers or your favorite ways to do so.
 Post your ideas and/or links in the comments.

-- nonstick cooking spray
+- Nonstick cooking spray

-- 2-2 1/2 cups shredded turkey or chicken
+- 2 ½ cups shredded turkey or chicken

 - 2 cups whole-berry cranberry sauce (or 1 16-oz can)

-- 1 (15-ounce) can black beans, drained and rinsed
+- 1 (15-oz) can black beans, drained and rinsed

-- 1 1/2 cups salsa
+- 1 ½ cups salsa

-- 1 1/2 cups shredded Pepperjack, Monterey Jack, or cheddar cheese
+- 1 ½ cups shredded Pepperjack, Monterey Jack, or cheddar cheese

-- 1/2 cup sour cream
+- ½ cup sour cream

-- 3-4 scallions, chopped
+- 3 scallions, chopped

-- 1/4 cup lightly-packed chopped cilantro
+- ¼ cup lightly-packed chopped cilantro

 - 1 tsp ground cumin

-- 1/2 tsp kosher salt
+- ½ tsp kosher salt

-- 1/2 tsp freshly cracked black pepper
+- ½ tsp freshly cracked black pepper

-- 10-12 (6-inch) flour tortillas
+- 12 (6-inch) flour tortillas

 - 1 tsp bottled hot sauce

-In a large bowl, combine the turkey, 1 cup of the cranberry sauce, the beans, sour cream, 3/4 cup cheese, 1/2 cup of the salsa, green onions, cilantro, cumin, salt, and pepper.
+- In a large bowl, combine the turkey, 1 cup of the cranberry sauce, the beans, sour cream, ¾ cup cheese, ½ cup of the salsa, green onions, cilantro, cumin, salt, and pepper.

-- Cover the dish with foild, and bake 45 minutes.
-Remove foil, and sprinkle with remaining 3/4 cup cheese.
+- Cover the dish with foil and bake for 45 minutes.
+Remove foil, and sprinkle with remaining ¾ cup cheese.
 Continue to bake, uncovered, an additional 10 minutes, or until cheese is melted and bubbly.
 Sprinkle with additional cilantro and scallions, and serve hot.